rationalagents/twbxless/README.md

 No. It only reads the data that's directly in the .twbx file.

-#### I can't get Google Sheet's =IMPORTDATA to work
+#### Does Google Sheets' IMPORTDATA to work with http://localhost URLs?

 Google Sheets needs twbxless to be accessible from the internet.
-Run twbxless from some serverless somewhere, e.g. Google Cloud Run, Azure Containers, AWS, or Heroku, instead of on your computer.
+Run twbxless from some serverless somewhere, e.g.
+Google Cloud Run, Azure Containers, AWS, or Heroku, instead of on your computer.